 Frequently Asked Questions

-What is Acupuncture & Asian Medicine?
+What is Acupuncture & East Asian Medicine?

-Asian medicine is one of the oldest continuously practiced systems of medicine, dating as far back as five thousand years.
-Asian medicine is based on the Daoist belief that we live in a universe in which everything is interconnected.
+East Asian medicine is one of the oldest continuously practiced systems of medicine, dating as far back as three thousand years.
+East Asian medicine is based on the Daoist belief that we live in a universe in which everything is interconnected.
 The mind, body, and spirit are not viewed separately, but as parts of an integrated energetic system.
 Similarly, organs and organ systems are viewed as interconnected structures that work together to keep the body functioning properly.

-What Can Acupuncture and Asian Medicine Treat?
+What Can Acupuncture and East Asian Medicine Treat?

-Asian medicine is a complete medical system that is capable of diagnosing and successfully treating a wide range of conditions including, but not limited to, the following:
+East Asian medicine is a complete medical system that is capable of diagnosing and successfully treating a wide range of conditions including, but not limited to, the following:

 sore throat.